Struggling to get executive interviews, despite sending out resume after resume?

 4 – Your Resume is Treading Water, Career-Wise.

-If your idea of an executive resume update is just tacking on your latest job, it’s probably too long!
-No one wants to wade through all the details you might have even forgotten.
+If your idea of an executive resume update is tacking on your latest job, it’s probably devolved into a career obituary full of irrelevant details.

 Write your executive resume from the standpoint of your next position – pulling in valuable details painting you as a leader, change agent, or innovator.
 After the 10-15 year point, start to cull outdated information and summarize older jobs, so that your resume can focus on relevant, up-to-date facts.